 5. Thermostat Control

 Air conditioning units with remote control capabilities are standard with many modern thermostats.
 That means you can change the settings without ever leaving the couch.
 With a remote control or smartphone app, you can turn the AC on and off, change the temperature, or set a timer.
 Ask your dealer if a remote is available if it didn’t come with one in the box.
 And, while it’s not a must-have, home automation systems that run via your smartphone and control your air conditioning are also becoming a very worthy “nice to have”.

 6. Security Lock

 Portable air conditioners are extremely convenient, but can be a security risk.
 Special locks can secure a window that has vent kit components installed.
 You’ll be able to fasten and lock the window, making it hard for anyone to break in.

-Maintenance is a must-have if you want to boost air conditioning efficiency.
-Maintenance takes care of several factors that can reduce efficiency and operating life.
+Preventive maintenance is a must-have if you want to boost air conditioning efficiency.
+It takes care of several factors that can reduce efficiency and operating life.
 It includes clearing debris from condenser coils and vacuuming condenser coils.
 Sometimes a fin comb is needed to straighten the fins on the coil.
-Professional contractors can check Freon levels and do regular cleaning and inspection, so check that your Arizona air conditioning service offers regularly scheduled maintenance.
+Professional contractors can check coolant levels and do regular cleaning and inspection, so check that your Arizona air conditioning service offers regularly scheduled maintenance.